wp-plugins/adsense-now-lite/readme.txt

 = Can I go back to the previous version of the plugin?
 I don't like the modern bootstrap/AJAX interface. =

-You can download the [previous version](https://downloads.wordpress.org/plugin/adsense-now-lite.4.60.zip "Last version before the fancy AJAX interface") and install it.
-First deactivate and delete the latest version of the plugin, and then follow upload method under the *Installation* section of this document.
-The new version uses an completely different options model, and your old options are left intact in your database.
+You can download the [previous version](https://downloads.wordpress.org/plugin/adsense-now-lite.4.61.zip "Last version before the fancy AJAX interface") and install it.
+First deactivate and delete the latest version of the plugin, and then follow the *Uploading* method under the *Installation* section of this document.
+The new version uses an completely different options model, and your old options are left intact in your database, so that you can go back anytime.

 == Change Log ==

+* V5.10: This twitter-bootstrap version of the plugin is now feature-complete.
+[Mar 19, 2015]
+* V5.09: Adding information about how to revert to the non-AJAX version of the plugin.
+[Mar 16, 2015]
 * V5.07: Documentation and usability enhancements.
 [Mar 13, 2015]
 * V5.06: Documentation and usability enhancements.
 [Mar 11, 2015]
 * V5.05: Various accumulated fixes.
 [Mar 10, 2015]